Search for New Hampshire hiker, 20, who vanished on popular trek

 A search is currently underway for a New Hampshire hiker who vanished after setting off on a popular trek.

-Emily Sotelo, 20, was last seen when she was dropped off at the Lafayette Place Campground in Franconia on Sunday morning, according to the New Hampshire Fish and Game Law Enforcement Division.
+Emily Sotelo was last seen when she was dropped off at the Lafayette Place Campground in Franconia on Sunday morning, according to the New Hampshire Fish and Game Law Enforcement Division.

 The 20-year-old was planning to hike the popular route of Mount Lafayette, Haystack and Flume.
 But, Ms Sotelo failed to return at an expected time and the alarm was raised on Sunday night.

 Officials said she is “now overdue“ from the hike and are urging any fellow hikers who may have encountered her along the route to come forward.